-Net cash used by financing activities for the six months ended December 31, 2023 was approximately \$71,000, which mainly comprised of repayment to convertible notes, insurance loan and related party loan of approximately \$3.5 million, offset by approximately \$3.5 million net proceeds received from issuance of common stock and Pre-Funded Warrants related to the November 2023 Offering.
+Net cash used by provided financing activities for the six nine months ended December 31, 2023 March 31, 2024 was approximately \$71,000, \$1,000, which mainly comprised of repayment to convertible notes, insurance loan and related party loan of approximately \$3.5 million, offset by approximately \$3.5 million net proceeds received from issuance of common stock and Pre-Funded Warrants related to the November 2023 Offering, and approximately \$63,000 proceeds received from insurance loan.

-Net cash provided by financing activities for the six months ended December 31, 2022 was approximately \$7.7 million, which were mainly comprised of proceeds received from the issuance of convertible note from third party of approximately \$2.7 million, proceeds received from our initial public offering of approximately \$8.2 million and proceeds received from third party of approximately \$0.6 million, offset by repayment to related parties and third parties loan of approximately \$3.7 million, repayment of a senior note of \$65,000 and \$15,000 payment of deferred offering costs.
+Net cash provided by financing activities for the six nine months ended December 31, 2022 March 31, 2023 was approximately \$7.7 million \$9.5 million, which were mainly comprised of proceeds received from the issuance of convertible note from third party parties of approximately \$2.7 million \$4.5 million, proceeds received from our initial public offering of approximately \$8.2 million, and proceeds received from third party of approximately \$0.6 million, offset by repayment to related parties and third parties loan of approximately \$3.7 million, repayment of a senior note of \$65,000, and \$15,000 payment of deferred offering costs.